frappe/erpnext_documentation/user/manual/en/using-erpnext/assignment.md

 <!-- add-breadcrumbs -->
 # Assignment

-**Assign To is a feature in ERPNext that allows you to assign a  particular document to specific user, who needs to further work on that document.**
+**Assign To is a feature in ERPNext that allows you to assign a particular document to a specific user, who needs to further work on that document.**

-For example, if a Sales Order needs to be approved or submitted by the Sales Manager, first draft user can assign that Sales Order to the Sales Manager.
+For example, if a Sales Order needs to be approved or submitted by the Sales Manager, the first draft user can assign that Sales Order to the Sales Manager.

 On assigning this document to the Sales Manager, it will be added to that user's ToDo list.